endikatapia/endikatapia.github.io/index.md

-I am a Researcher at the [University of the Basque Country](https://www.ehu.eus/en).
-I am based at the [School of Engineering in Bilbao](https://www.ehu.eus/en/web/bilboko-ingeniaritza-eskola).
+I am a Researcher at the Aeronautics Advanced Manufacturing Centre ([CFAA](https://cfaa.eus/) in Spanish), part of the [University of the Basque Country](https://www.ehu.eus/en)

 This website shows a brief synopsis of my research, a summary of my professional experience and ways to contact me.